Introduction

 Drive Wheels

 The purpose of the drive wheels is to move the air seeder forward.
 Their design affects the stability and speed of the seeder.
-Stable movement ensures that seeds are evenly planted.
+The stable movement ensures that seeds are evenly planted.

 Press Wheels